AxdeKlerk/Praise-The-Loud/Debugging.md

 - **Fix:** I Opened Chrome DevTools and saw multiple MIME type and 404 errors in the Console.
 Heroku was serving the JavaScript and CSS files as HTML instead of the correct MIME types because collectstatic was not running, and WhiteNoise was not configured to serve static files.
 These were the steps taken to fix the issue at the bottom of the settings.py file:

-      Added *'STATIC_ROOT = BASE_DIR / "staticfiles"'*
+      Added *STATIC_ROOT = BASE_DIR / "staticfiles"*
-      Installed *'whitenoise'* in *'MIDDLEWARE'*
+      Installed *whitenoise* in *MIDDLEWARE*
-      Set *'STATICFILES_STORAGE = "whitenoise.storage.CompressedManifestStaticFilesStorage"'*
+      Set *STATICFILES_STORAGE = "whitenoise.storage.CompressedManifestStaticFilesStorage"*
-      Removed *'DISABLE_COLLECTSTATIC = 1'* from *'Heroku'*
+      Removed *DISABLE_COLLECTSTATIC = 1* from *Heroku*
-      Committed all changes and dep[loyed succefully after verifying *'collectstatic'* ran]
+      Committed all changes and dep[loyed succefully after verifying *collectstatic* ran]

  - **Lesson Learned:** Heruko does nto serve static files out of the box.
-I need to set the *'STATIC_ROOT'* correctly, use *'whitenoise'* to handle the static assets in production, and confirm that *'{% static %}'* is linked in my CSS and JavaScript files.
+I need to set the *STATIC_ROOT* correctly, use *whitenoise* to handle the static assets in production, and confirm that *{% static %}* is linked in my CSS and JavaScript files.
 Using DevTools to inspect the network tab and check for MIME errors is also helpful.

 ### 8.5 Design Errors

 - **Bug:** After reopening the project folder, Bootstrap styles and interactivity broke unexpectedly.
 The site appeared unstyled, and navbar toggles no longer worked.
-No recent manual changes had been made to the *'base.html'* file.
+No recent manual changes had been made to the *base.html* file.

-- **Fix:** I discovered that the *'bootstrap.bundle.min.js'* script tag at the bottom of *'base.html'* contained a broken *'integrity attribute (sha384-...)'*.
+- **Fix:** I discovered that the *bootstrap.bundle.min.js* script tag at the bottom of *base.html* contained a broken *integrity attribute (sha384-...)*.
 I replaced it with the full, correct version copied from the official Bootstrap CDN, which restored all styling and JS interactivity.

 - **To prevent this I must:**